tihiy-production/php-image-compressor/README.md

 There are following methods:

-* sourceFile - takes the path to the file to be compressed.
-Returns an ImageCompressor object. (requred)
+* sourceFile - takes the path to the file to be compressed. (requred)
 * compress - takes a file path to save after compression.
 Returns the boolean value of the execution result.
 If a save path was not passed, the file that was passed in the "sourceFile" method will be compressed directly. (optional)